bcswartz/vadacl-npm/README.md

 >multiple components.
 >* The ability to configure the text of validation failure messages as part of the domain class validation logic or
 >within a global validation message object.
->* Helper methods for triggering validation and displaying validation results.
+>* Helper methods for triggering validation, displaying validation results, and generating a FormGroup based on domain
+>class properties and validations.
 >* Additional validation methods beyond those provided by Angular 4.x and 5.x, and the ability to extend the vadacl
 >validation methods with custom methods in your project.

 ## Installation / Getting Started